 But before deciding against enrolling, it’s a good idea to talk to a Medicare agent.
 They can walk you through requirements, fees, and other considerations, such as whether you’re eligible to defer enrollment without paying a penalty.

-If you’re eligible for a premium-free Part A plan, you can’t opt out unless you give up your benefits from Social Security (or the Railroad Retirement Board) and pay back any previous benefits you received.
+If you’re eligible for premium-free Part A, you can’t opt out unless you give up your benefits from Social Security (or the Railroad Retirement Board) and pay back any previous benefits you have already received.

 If you’re not eligible for the premium-free plan, you may be able to delay enrollment if you have other health insurance coverage or are covered through COBRA.

-As is the case for a Part A plan with premiums, you may be able to delay enrollment in Medicare Part B if you have other coverage and want to avoid paying another premium.
+As with paid-premium Part A, you may be able to delay enrollment in Medicare Part B if you have other coverage and want to avoid paying an added premium.

-To avoid a late enrollment penalty, though, make sure to sign up for Medicare as soon as you (or your spouse) are no longer employed, or when your group health plan ends.
+To avoid a late enrollment penalty, sign up for Medicare as soon as you (or your spouse) are no longer employed, or when your group health plan ends.

 If you’re a U.S. citizen or have been a U.S. resident for the past 10 years, then you’ll be eligible for Medicare starting at age 65.
 You may be eligible at a younger age if you have certain disabilities or permanent kidney failure.